 - Complete as many errands as possible in one trip.
 Also, check the traffic before your trip and avoid congested or slow areas.

 This winter, your car may use more fuel than usual, but you can maximize your vehicle's fuel economy with these tips.
-For additional fuel economy and winter driving assistance, talk to your auto insurance agent.
+For additional fuel economy and winter driving assistance, see Fuel Oil Dealers/LP Gas Insurance and Gasoline and Fuel Oil Dealers Insurance, or talk to your agent.